jamessynge/TinyAlpacaServer/README.md

     Some thought will be needed to decide how to check the conformance of a server w.r.t.
 PUT requests (i.e. we don't want to damage anything).

-1. Figure out how to use a timer/counter and the watchdog timer to produce a better seed for randomness than the Arduino `rand()` function has.
+1. DONE: Figure out how to use a timer/counter and the watchdog timer to produce a better seed for randomness than the Arduino `rand()` function has.
     As things stand, all of the devices that I load these sketches on to are getting the same MAC address and default IP.

 ## Planning

-*   Split various parts of src/utils out into its their own Arduino libraries.
-    In particular, these features could be broken out into their own libraries, or maybe into a smaller number of libraries with some of these features in the same library.
-For example (and listed in order of least dependent to most dependent):

-    *   C++ utils: `src/utils/traits` is based on the standard `<type_traits>` header, which isn't available with avr-gcc.
-It is currently used primarily for printing support.
-    *   Stream: `src/utils/o_print_stream.h` provides support for using operator<< to produce output in a manner like using std::ostream.
-    *   Logging: `src/utils/logging.h` and `src/utils/log_sink.*` define
-        MCU_VLOG, MCU_CHECK and MCU_DCHECK macros, and related log sinks.
-    *   String: `src/utils/literal.*` and `src/utils/string_view.*` provide
-        wrappers for immutable strings (in Flash and RAM, respectively).
-These are aided by `any_printable.*`, `printable_cat.*`, `hex_escape.*`,
-        `string_compare.*`, etc.
-    *   mcucore::Status: `src/utils/status.h` and `src/utils/status_or.h`
-        provide the ability to return an error status code and error message, or a non-error value.

 *   Complete the ExtraParameters feature OR plumb unsupported parameters into the DeviceInterface impl of the device type.
 Without this methods such as